 There are so many benefits that confidence and competence with water creates.
 For us, as a charity, it is about preparing people to be safe around the water, to have real lived experiences and to facilitate the skills to preserve their life should the water put them in an unexpected life-threatening situation.
 We strongly believe that drowning is preventable, even one drowning is too many and that nobody should have their opportunities limited or be at risk because they haven’t been given the chance to develop water confidence and competence.

 National Baby Swimming Week is a timely reminder to get children into a safe, learning environment as soon as possible.
-Restrictions due to COVID-19 are lifting and now is the perfect opportunity for parents to enrol their bundles of joy in classes which support cognitive growth, wellbeing, physical development and a long lasting and positive bond with the water.
+Now is the perfect opportunity for parents to enrol their bundles of joy in classes which support cognitive growth, wellbeing, physical development and a long lasting and positive bond with the water.